devfrankkim/travel-select-js/README.md

 [reference](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)

-## Key concepts I learned from building this project
+## Key concepts I have learned from building this project

 - [x] DOM manipulation
 - [x] How to use localStorage.setItem() and localStorage.getItem()